SnosMe/awakened-poe-trade/docs/issues.md

 3. Are you playing with Vulkan renderer?
 Update GPU drivers.

-    If Awakened works for you with DirectX11/12 renderer, then problem is old Vulkan drivers for sure.
+    If EE2 works for you with DirectX11/12 renderer, then problem is old Vulkan drivers for sure.

 4. Delete `%appdata%\exiled-exchange-2`